hjorthjort/cchat/questions.md

 * When a server sends out a message to everyone in a channel, should the server use the clients' genservers?
 This means that the server has to wait for a response from all clients, and this feels like a weird behaviour for a server.
+* Can we spawn a new process for each client when sending a message?